Tencent/TNN/doc/cn/user/caffe2tnn.md

 optional arguments:
+  -h, --help            show this help message and exit -o OUTPUT_DIR         the output tnn directory
+  -v v1.0               the version for model, default v1.0 -optimize             optimize the model
+  -half                 save model using half
+  -align                align the onnx model with tnn model -input_file INPUT_FILE_PATH
+                        the input file path which contains the input data for the inference model.
+  -ref_file REFER_FILE_PATH
-  -h, --help            show this help message and exit -o ONNX_FILE          the path for generate onnx file -align                align the onnx model with tnn model -input_file in.txt    the input file path which contains the input data for the inference model -ref_file   ref.txt   the reference file path which contains the reference data to compare the results
+                        the reference file path which contains the reference data to compare the results.
 ```

 ## 3. caffe2onnx 支持的算子